AlfredoAcosta/MSL_Recognition_KNN/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-I'll aprecciate if you have some comments or contributions to this project.
+I'll appreciate if you have some comments or contributions to this project.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b myBranch`)